Last updated: 19 September 2024

 What will happen next?

-Children are offered development checks with the health visiting team at between 8 to 12 months and again between 2 to 2 ½ to see if they are progressing as expected.
+Children are offered development checks with the health visiting team between 8 to 12 months and again between 2 to 2 ½ to see if they are progressing as expected.
 If the health visiting team has any concerns, your child may be monitored or referred to a specialist health service for further assessment or support.
-Alternatively you can talk to your health visitor, GP or drop into your local Family hubs if worried about your child.
+Alternatively, you can talk to your health visitor, or GP or drop into your local Family Hubs if you are worried about your child.
 If your child is at nursery, discuss your concerns with them too.

 If there are concerns about your child, your health visitor, GP or school may: